Text of the Federal Reserve’s statement after its meeting

 WASHINGTON (AP) — Below is the statement the Fed released Wednesday after its policy meeting ended:

 The path of the economy will depend significantly on the course of the virus, including progress on vaccinations.
-The ongoing public health crisis continues to weigh on the economy, and risks to the economic outlook remain.
+The ongoing public health crisis continues to weigh on economic activity, employment, and inflation, and poses considerable risks to the economic outlook.

 In assessing the appropriate stance of monetary policy, the Committee will continue to monitor the implications of incoming information for the economic outlook.
 The Committee would be prepared to adjust the stance of monetary policy as appropriate if risks emerge that could impede the attainment of the Committee’s goals.
 The Committee’s assessments will take into account a wide range of information, including readings on public health, labor market conditions, inflation pressures and inflation expectations, and financial and international developments.